VTBOLT/dash-cpp/README.md

 ## Usage

 To run this, open [QT Creator](https://www.qt.io/download-qt-installer-oss?utm_referrer=https%3A%2F%2Fwww.qt.io%2F).
 Click on file->Open File or Project and select the top-level CMakeLists.txt in the Bolt_Dash folder.
+If a screen comes up asking what you want to do, select configure project at the bottom right.
 Then, press the run button on the bottom right and the application should run.

 ## Roadmap